curationexperts/playbook/production/sidekiq_in_production.md

 end
 ```

-### 6. Test a cap deploy and ensure everyhing works
+### 6. Test a cap deploy and ensure everything works